-As an experiment, we took some shiny pennies and laid them on a vinegar-soaked paper towel.
+As an oxidation experiment, we took some shiny pennies and laid them on a vinegar-soaked paper towel.
 After a couple of days, they turned quite green on the face-up side.

-And stayed shiny on the side that was against the paper towel.
+The vinegar only sped up the oxidation of the pennies where the pennies were in contact with the vinegar.
+The pennies stayed shiny on the side that was against the paper towel.

-Then we soaked them in olive oil for a couple of days, because I know that’s one way you can clean very old coins.
-The “green” side looked a little better, although the pennies definitely showed some marking from their journey.
+We took our vinegar pennies and soaked them in olive oil for a couple of days, because I know that’s one way you can clean very old coins.

 The “shiny” side actually looked a little worse, especially where a couple pennies had overlapped by accident during the vinegar portion of the experiment!